Adjusted chi-square test for degree-corrected block models: Introduction

-Our theoretical results are non-asymptotic, controlling the Kolomogrov distance of the distribution of the test statistic to the target, with explicit constants.
-The results are valid in the regime where the expected average degree of the network, $\lambda$, scales as $\gtrsim \log n$, hence applicable in the same sparsity regime where strong consistency is possible for DCSBMs.
+Our theoretical results are nonasymptotic, controlling the Kolomogrov distance of the distribution of the test statistic to the target, with explicit constants.
+The results are valid in the regime where the expected average degree of the network, $\lambda$, scales as $\gtrsim \log n$, hence applicable in the same sparsity regime where strong consistency (i.e., exact label recovery) is possible for DCSBMs.
+Our results, however, only require weakly consistent labels subject to bounds on the rate of convergence that are more relaxed than that of strong consistency.
 From a computational standpoint, evaluating the statistic is highly scalable, with an expected computational overhead of $O(n(\lambda + K))$ over the cost of applying the community detection algorithm.
 To test a sequence of DCSBMs with $K=K_1,\dots,K_2$, the test requires an application of a community detection algorithm at most $K_2-K_1 + 2$ times.

 We show the effectiveness of these ideas with extensive experiments on simulated and real networks.
 The code for these experiments is available at~\cite{zhang2020adjusted}.
 In particular, we apply the test to the Facebook-100 dataset~\cite{traud2011comparing, TRAUD2012fb}, a collection of one hundred social networks, and find that a DCSBM (or SBM) with a small number of communities (say $ < 25$) is far from a good fit in almost all cases.
 Despite the lack of fit, we show that the statistic itself can be used as an effective tool for exploring communities, due to its high sensitivity to block structure.
 Coupled with the smoothing idea, \scacp allows us to construct a \emph{community profile} for each network, regardless of whether DCSBM is a good fit.